psychemedia/sin-eater-resources/src/_through_1880s.md

 A long time in the coming, 1881 also saw the publication by *The Folk-Lore Society* of [*Remaines of Gentilisme and Judaisme*](https://archive.org/details/remainesgentili01aubrgoog/page/n12/mode/2up) by John Aubrey, "Printed from Lansdowne manuscript 231 in the British Museum", and edited by James Britten.

-Some of Aubrey's "observations" on occult and supernatual matters had been previously published as [*Miscellanies*, Collected by J. Aubrey, Esq.](https://archive.org/details/miscellanies00aubr/page/n1/mode/2up), "printed for Edward Castle, next Scotland Yard Gate, by Whitehall", in 1696, but that collection had made no mention of that lamentable fellow from the Rosse highway.
+Some of Aubrey's "observations" on occult and supernatural matters had been previously published as [*Miscellanies*, Collected by J. Aubrey, Esq.](https://archive.org/details/miscellanies00aubr/page/n1/mode/2up), "printed for Edward Castle, next Scotland Yard Gate, by Whitehall", in 1696, but that collection had made no mention of that lamentable fellow from the Rosse highway.
 This collection undoubtedly contributed to later opinions of him regarding his credulity.

 But now for the first time we have a collection that provides us us a relatively direct form access to Aubrey's text without having to visit the British Library and view the original manuscript.